Azure/logicapps-labs/docs/create-mcp-server/02_build_mcp_server/01-create-first-mcp-server.md

 ---
 title: 01 - Build your first MCP Server in Azure Logic Apps
-description: Learn how to enable logic app as MCP server and create your first tool.
+description: Learn how to enable logic app as MCP server and create your first tool. ms.service: logic-apps ms.topic: tutorial ms.date: 11/17/2025
-description: An overview of the lesson that helps you build Azure Logic Apps as MCP servers. ms.service: logic-apps ms.topic: tutorial ms.date: 11/17/2025